Neymar to resume training with a ball

 "Tomorrow, Neymar will begin his physical preparation with the ball on the ground of the Ooredoo Training Centre."

-Domestic treble winner PSG had its title celebrations spoiled by Rennes on Sunday (NZST), losing 2-0, but has a chance to conclude its campaign on a positive note at Caen next weekend.
+Domestic treble winners PSG host Rennes on Saturday, before concluding their campaign at Caen next weekend.